paulramisch/bundestag_speech_tagger/README.md

 An possible alternative would obviously to use the whole text body and train it to insert tags where a new speech starts.
 While this is a viable approach, the classification of single lines is more promising as we only need line(s) that end with a colon.
 Some of those are the "meta information lines", some just speech content.
+Further, the architectures we use here (LSTM & Transformers) in this case would need a sentence level encoding, instead of word level encoding.
+This would lead to big loss of informartion towards certain characters that help this classificiation.

-So naturally the "negative examples" is just speech content that includes a colon.
+Naturally the negatives are just speech content that includes a colon.
 This also leads to a blind spot of this approach: If the colon is missing, either due to OCR or another mistake, the classification won't take place which would lead to a non-detected speech.
 However, during the annotation process, there was not a single case of this found.

-# RNN architecture
+# LSTM architecture
+loc("mps_matmul"("(mpsFileLoc): /AppleInternal/Library/BuildRoots/a0876c02-1788-11ed-b9c4-96898e02b808/Library/Caches/com.apple.xbs/Sources/MetalPerformanceShadersGraph/mpsgraph/MetalPerformanceShadersGraph/Core/Files/MPSGraphUtilities.mm":28:0)): error: inner dimensions differ 14 & 128

+loc("mps_matmul"("(mpsFileLoc): /AppleInternal/Library/BuildRoots/a0876c02-1788-11ed-b9c4-96898e02b808/Library/Caches/com.apple.xbs/Sources/MetalPerformanceShadersGraph/mpsgraph/MetalPerformanceShadersGraph/Core/Files/MPSGraphUtilities.mm":28:0)): error: invalid shape

+Issue: probably can't handle smaller batch size
+ error: inner dimensions differ 14 & 128
+LLVM ERROR: Failed to infer result type(s). torch.Size([64, 128])
+torch.Size([45, 128])

 # Transformer